Shop Best-selling Swim Gear of the Season | SHOP NOW

 When you combine water-repellent fabric with a compressive fit, you get another major benefit: improved buoyancy.
 The suit traps a small amount of air against your body, which helps lift you higher in the water.
 A better body position—specifically, keeping your hips high—is one of the fundamentals of fast swimming.
 Riding higher on the water’s surface reduces your overall drag and allows more of your energy to go into forward propulsion.
 This is the ultimate goal of any piece of new swim gear.
 The suit works with your body to create the most efficient profile possible, helping you turn hard work into faster times on the clock.

-A Look at the Top Tech Suit Brands
+Comparing the Top Tech Suit Brands

 When you start shopping for a tech suit, you'll quickly notice a few names pop up again and again.
 These brands are the powerhouses of the competitive swimming world, and for good reason.
 Each one brings something unique to the pool deck, from groundbreaking fabric technology to specific compression designs that support your muscles through every stroke.
 Getting to know the top players in the game will help you feel more confident when it’s time to choose the suit that will help you crush your goals.